TheIoTLearningInitiative/Zephyr/documentation/Introduction.md

 - [Zephyr Project Documentation Homepage](https://www.zephyrproject.org/doc/index.html)

-- Getting Started
+Getting Started

-  - Introduction to the Zephyr Project
+> Introduction to the Zephyr Project.
+The Zephyr Kernel is a small-footprint kernel designed for use on resource-constrained systems: from simple embedded environmental sensors and LED wearables to sophisticated smart watches and IoT wireless gateways.

   - Getting Started Guide
   - Zephyr Kernel Primer
 - Developer Guides